puneet222/it-logger/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is basic react redux project made which learning from Udemy

 ## Available Scripts